-- that conduct constitutes a breach of a international obligation of the state.[18,p 30].
+- conduct consisting of an action or omission is attributable to the state under international law; - that conduct constitutes a breach of a international obligation of the state.[18,p 30].

 The purpose of the principle of the international responsibility of states, is the fact that international obligations are observed.
 The Tribunal practice with respect to state responsibility does support that for a claimant alleging expropriation of its property is most significant whether the state is liable for the conduct of expropriation.
-In this respect, a claimant faces a much higher burden of demonstrating attributability to a state which intentionally assumed the control over property.[19, p 245].
-The claimant's obligation is to carry out the burden of producing persuasive evidence and with a degree of certainty. То attribute the international responsibility to the state involved in expropriation and deprivation cases, it is the claimant's obligation to seek hard and deliberate conclusive evidence including government interference or intentional obstruction or illegal interference with the use of the property.
+In this respect, a claimant faces a much higher burden of demonstrating attributability to a state which intentionally assumed control property.[19, p 245].
+The claimant's obligation is to carry out the burden of producing persuasive evidence and with a degree of certainty.
+To attribute the international responsibility to the state involved expropriation and deprivation cases, it is the claimant's obligation to seek hard deliberate conclusive evidence including government interference or intentional obstruction or illegal interference with the use of the property.
 Since the Algiers Accords are silent on the issue of burden of proof, it is presumed that the Governments of Iran and United States of America by accepting the UNCITRAL Rules also approved the rules of the law of evidence as being applicable to the settlement of their disputes.